Vladimir Vigman: Sport achievements

 In 1968 Vigman got the title of national master.
 In 1970 he won the silver medal in USSR championship at Russian draughts, then from 1976 to 1978 he won the gold medal.
 In 1978 he became a national grandmaster.
 He also participated in the USSR championship of International draughts.

 In 1984 Vigman took sixth place at World Draughts Championships in Dakar.
 At the first World Draughts-64 Championships (of Brazilian draughts) in 1985 he was second place after Aleksander Kandaurov.
 He was also second after Alexander Schwarzman at the next championships in 1987.
 At the third championships in 1989 Vladimir Vigman had the same result as Alexander Schwarzman, but became second place again because at that moment there was a rule which gave preference to the current world champion.

 Since 2007 Vigman has played in Salou Open.

 As a sports journalist, he began to work in the journal «Шашки» in 1971 (Riga) and later became its Chief Editor.
 In 1986 Vigman wrote a book about draughts named Радость творчества.
-In 1991 he published his next book Grand Master, Surrender! which contains 300 maches of a draughts grandmaster.
+In 1991 he published his next book Grand Master, Surrender! which contains 300 matches of a draughts grandmaster.